Danvid1009/gishmak_urban/README.md

      downvotes integer default 0,
      created_at timestamp with time zone default timezone('utc'::text, now()) not null );

+   -- Set up Row Level Security (RLS) alter table terms enable row level security;
+   alter table definitions enable row level security;

+   -- Create policies to allow all operations create policy "Allow all operations on terms" on terms
+     for all
+     using (true)
+     with check (true);

+   create policy "Allow all operations on definitions" on definitions
+     for all
+     using (true)
+     with check (true);
    ```

 6. Run the development server: